phetsims/qa/doc/qa-book.md

 ## Section 3: GitHub

 GitHub is a code hosting website.
-If GitHub is integrated with Git, everything you commit and push is automatically posted.
+If GitHub is integrated with Git, version control software, everything you commit and push is automatically posted.
 PhET also uses GitHub to document issues with sims.

 ### 3.1: Repositories